Nazek-Altayeb/kush-library/README.md

 ![contact-form](./assets/images/contact-form.png)

 # Testing
-* [W3C Markup Validator](https://jigsaw.w3.org/css-validator/#validate_by_input): The Pages (Home, Gallery, Contact Us) have been examined with the use of W3C Validator to make sure no syntax error is there.
+* The Pages (Home, Gallery, Contact Us) have been examined with the use of [W3C Markup Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) to make sure no syntax error is there.
-* The performance of same pages have been validated by lighthouse (dev tools validator)
+* The performance of same pages have been validated by lighthouse (dev tools validator).
-* [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input): Style sheet is validated by using the Jigsaw.
+* Style sheet is validated by using the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input).

 ### Testing User Stories from User Experience (UX)